M-Akash-08/chatApp/README.md

-# Connect
+# VeeConnect

-Connect is a Full Stack Chatting App.
+VeeConnect is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack